 Bob Hardie died in 1990 and R. G. Hardie & Co. continued under John Weatherston.
 He was also a championship-winning piper and was also awarded the MBE and the BEM.
 At the time of Hardie’s death, the firm employed six people and made around 1000 pipe sets a year.
 Weatherspoon died in 2003, and in 2005 the company was acquired by St. Kilda (Holdings) Ltd.

 R. G. Hardie & Co. has a worldwide reputation for quality, innovation and crafting instruments played at the highest level of competition.
-The company supplies its heirloom products throughout the world to places such as North America, Australasia, Europe, Abu Dhabi, Hong Kong, India and Brazil.
+The company supplies its heirloom products throughout the world to places such as North America, Australasia, Europe, Abu Dhabi, Hong Kong, India, Sri Lanka and Brazil.